nederhof/imagealign/README.md

 ## Acknowledgements

-Ideas and feedback by Christian Casey have been instrumental in bringing this project forward.
+Ideas and feedback from Christian Casey have been instrumental in bringing this project forward.